The Ultimate Maui Travel Guide, Updated 2022

 Keokea Ranch, a bit inland from Wailea, is wonderfully private with an excellent view of the ocean from the higher elevation.
 Kalua Lodge is even further inland and doesn’t have quite the level of luxury as other popular Maui establishments.
 That being said, it more than makes up for this in charm and delicious food.

-Camp in Upcountry Maui
+Camping in Upcountry Maui

 Hosmer Grove is one of several camping options in Haleakala National Park.
 Campgrounds within Haleakala have a three-night per month maximum stay.
 This campground is pretty high in the park, sitting at about 7,000 feet.